top of page

 Fans 2

-The fans that frequent Meehan Auditorium are long-time fans of the program.
+The fans that do frequent Meehan Auditorium are long-time fans of the program.
 They know their hockey, but do not support their team in a boisterous manner.
 Fitting for an Ivy League location, they are quiet and reserved in their support.
 As mentioned before, it just seems to fit here.

 Access 4

-Meehan Auditorium is located adjacent to the Pizzitola Sports Center in Brown’s Athletic complex.
+Meehan Auditorium is located adjacent to the Pizzitola Sports Center in Brown’s Athletic Complex.
 While Brown University is located near Interstates 95 and 195, one must navigate a maze of neighborhood streets on Providence’s East Side before arriving at the arena.
-If attending a game on a weekday, Providence can be a tough city in which to get around.
+If attending a game during a weekday, Providence can be a tough city in which to get around.
 Several RIPTA buses run regularly to nearby Thayer Street, just a couple of blocks from the rink.

 Parking is available for Brown hockey at no charge in any of several small lots shared by the university’s athletic venues.
 Complete directions to these lots can be found here.
 Fans unable to find a spot in a lot can utilize free on-street parking in the area around the auditorium.
 Finding an available spot can be tricky at times, but patient visitors should be able to find spots within easy walking distance of the facility.